Responsible for a Recruiting Budget?

 - Provide a more attractive work environment: The last thing you want is to interview a candidate who appears highly promising and then have that person turn down the offer due to a poor working environment.
 If you’re concerned this could happen or it already has,

 takestock to see what needs an upgrade.
 It could be better lighting, larger desks andmore workspace, changing the location of the department to something more centralized, and several upgrades to systems.
 Depending on the needs and budget of the hiring department, it’s important you help them prioritize initiatives around changes recruits find valuable.

 - Retained search: If you choose to work with a recruitment company, be sure to ask about retained search.
 This is a strategy that screens potential employees to determine those with the highest level of skills and personal attributes for the job.
 This tactic is more useful than basic recruitment strategies because the recruiting company learns in-depth knowledge about the company and the roles it needs to fill.
 While general recruitment strategies may produce high-level job applicants, both employees and employers take greater notice knowing that someone has paid a retainer for a job.

 The above are just 10 suggestions for lowering recruiting costs while increasing candidate quality at the same time.
 You can obtain additional information by working with a recruitment firm directly.

-At Cerca Talent+, we employ all these strategies and more to ensure you meet and hire only the best possible candidates in you industry.
+At Cerca Talent+, we employ all these strategies and more to ensure you meet and hire only the best possible candidates in your industry.
 We will tirelessly help you fulfill your recruiting goals by exceeding expectations every day.
-If your interested in learning more, reach out to me, Scott Rivers, via email: email@example.com.
+If you are interested in learning more, reach out to me, Scott Rivers, via email: firstname.lastname@example.org.